-Credit Mutuel Alliance Federale, which includes the group's cooperative bank network in addition to BFCM, is predominantly focused on domestic retail banking, small and medium-sized enterprise banking and the French insurance sector.
-Including Credit Industriel et Commercial's (Aa3/Aa3 stable, baa1) network, a large subsidiary of BFCM, the group's geographical coverage is nationwide, with particularly high market shares exceeding 30% in the east of France.
+Credit Mutuel Alliance Federale, which includes the group's cooperative bank network in addition to BFCM, is predominantly focused on domestic retail banking, small and medium-sized enterprise (SME) banking and the French insurance sector.
+Including Credit Industriel et Commercial's (Aa3/Aa3 stable, baa1) network, a large subsidiary of BFCM, the group's geographical coverage is nationwide, with particularly high market shares, exceeding 30% in the east of France.
 The concentration in relatively low-risk sectors enables the group to deliver resilient and predictable earnings.

-Credit Mutuel Alliance Federale is one of the largest insurers in France through Groupe des Assurances du Credit Mutuel, with 31.4 million life and non-life insurance contracts as of the end of June 2019 (up 2% from year-end 2018).
-Insurance activities are considered a major axis of development for the group, and in the first half of 2019 (H1 2019), their revenues increased by 10.9% to €1.1 billion, versus +2% to €5.3 billion for banking activities.
-In the first half of 2019, the contribution of insurance activities to the bank's total net income1amounted to 28% (25% in H1 2018).
+Credit Mutuel Alliance Federale is one of the largest insurers in France through Groupe des Assurances du Credit Mutuel, with 31.8 million life and non-life insurance contracts as of year-end 2019 (up 3% from year-end 2018).
+Insurance activities are considered a major axis of development for the group.
+In 2019, the contribution of insurance activities to the bank's total net income1 amounted to 11%, slightly down from 2018 (12%) as insurance revenue decreased by 2.4% to €1.8 billion, partly driven by a high volume of claims linked to weather events and lower actuarial rates.

-Exhibit 3

-Contribution from insurance to the bank's net income accounts for almost a third of the total Operational business lines' contribution to net income in the first half of 2019
+Exhibit 3 Operational business lines' contribution to net income in 2019